Skip to main content

 Matty Sheldrick

-Matty Sheldrick was a beloved family member; a creative with a kind and gentle soul and a passion for social justice.
-In 2021 they moved to Brighton and Hove, in a quest to find comfort and community amongst a thriving music and arts scene.
+Matty Sheldrick was a beloved family member a creative with a kind and gentle soul and a passion for social justice.
+In 2021 they moved to Brighton and Hove, in a quest to find comfort and community among a thriving music and arts scene.

-On the night of 4 th November 2022, Matty hung themself just steps from the entrance of Royal Sussex County Hospital A&E department.
-Matty died from their injuries a few weeks later, aged 29, in the very place they had gone to seek safety.
+On the night of 4 November 2022, Matty attempted suicide and died from their injuries a few weeks later, aged 29.

-Hours before Matty hung themself, medical professionals had decided not to detain Matty for treatment under the Mental Health Act – despite having had contact with Matty through months of turmoil, which included a suicide attempt in the hospital toilets earlier that day.
+Hours before Matty’s attempt, medical professionals had decided not to detain them for treatment under the Mental Health Act despite having had contact with Matty through months of turmoil, which included another suicide attempt earlier that day.

-An inquest into Matty’s death later this year will explore what happened to them.
+An inquest into Matty’s death later this year will explore what happened.

 The inquest